seanox/pdf-service/README.md

 <dependency>
     <groupId>com.seanox</groupId>
     <artifactId>seanox-pdf-service</artifactId>
-    <version>3.5.1</version>
+    <version>3.6.0</version>
 </dependency>
 ```

 # Changes (Change Log)
-## 3.5.1 20200316 (summary of the current version)
+## 3.6.0 20200405 (summary of the current version)
-BF: Service Template Includes: Correction when following includes with absolute path
-BF: Service Template Includes: Optimization for recursion detection
-BF: Service Template Generate: Correction for using the resource base as the basis of the includes
+BF: Service Generate: Correction of unclosed document artifacts during merging
-BF: Documentation: Corrections der Versions in the sources
-CR: Service Template: Use TemplateResourceNotFoundException for FileNotFoundException
-CR: Service Template Meta: Added method Meta::GetBasePath
+CR: Service Template Meta: Consolidation of header, data and footer in data only
-CR: Service Generate: Added an version with template class
-CR: Test: Updates of test cases
+CR: Service: Separation of the terms/functions render and generate
+CR: Service Template: Separation of the terms/functions render and generate
+CR: Service Template: Stricter use of header and footer

 [Read more](https://raw.githubusercontent.com/seanox/pdf-service/master/CHANGES)